ashpakshaikh26732/Medical-Segmentation-Decathlon/README.md

 ## **3. Core Features & Technical Architecture**

-## This framework is engineered from the ground up to be a high-performance, modular, and research-ready system.
+ This framework is engineered from the ground up to be a high-performance, modular, and research-ready system.
 The architecture is not a monolith but a series of interconnected, state-of-the-art components designed to solve the entire MLOps lifecycle—from data ingestion to final inference and visualization.

 ### **3.1.
 SOTA 3-Stage Data Pipeline**

+ **Source:** Project/src/data/pipeline.py, Project/src/data/ohem/
-## **Source:** Project/src/data/pipeline.py, Project/src/data/ohem/This is not a simple tf.data pipeline but a progressive training curriculum designed to master datasets with extreme class imbalance.* **Stage 1: Foundational Learning:** The pipeline begins with simple foreground-aware sampling (pipeline.py), efficiently filtering out the vast majority of "empty" background patches to quickly teach the model the basic features of the target anatomy.
+ This is not a simple tf.data pipeline but a progressive training curriculum designed to master datasets with extreme class imbalance.

+*  **Stage 1: Foundational Learning:** The pipeline begins with simple foreground-aware sampling (pipeline.py), efficiently filtering out the vast majority of "empty" background patches to quickly teach the model the basic features of the target anatomy.

 * **Stage 2: Refinement:** The system uses probabilistic rare-class oversampling (pipeline.py), based on pre-computed class ratios from the config, to statically increase the representation of patches containing small, "needle-in-a-haystack" targets (e.g., small tumors, vessels).